 We welcome applicants aged 18 and over with good sight-reading skills.

-On Wednesday, following a brief morning warm-up, participants will have several hours of free time to explore Boston before meeting up later in the afternoon to sing a short informal concert at Trinity Church Boston, located on Copley Square.
+On Wednesday, participants will have several hours of free time to explore Boston before meeting up later in the afternoon to sing a short informal concert at Trinity Church Boston, located on Copley Square.
 Following the concert, dinner is on your own; join others who share your taste in cuisine and dine at one of Boston’s fabulous restaurants, such as Durgin Park, The Oyster House, the original Cheers bar, historic pubs, or any of the outstanding Italian restaurants in the North End.
 The possibilities are endless.

 We are happy to announce that Andrew Carwood, Director of Music at St Paul's Cathedral & director of Cardinall’s Musick, will be joining us for the week.